Chart Color Schemes

 AreaSearch assessment of residential development activity positions Watson among the top 25% of areas assessed nationwide

-Watson has seen approximately 88 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25441 homes were approved, with an additional 4 approved so far in FY26.
-On average, 1.9 people moved to the area each year for every dwelling built during these years, indicating a balanced supply and demand dynamic that supports stable market conditions.
+Watson has experienced approximately 88 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25441 homes have been approved, with a further 6 approved in FY26 as of now.
+On average, around 1.9 people per year have moved to the area for each dwelling built during these years.

 Frequently Asked Questions - Development